amperezio/products-test/README.md

-# Spring boot app for SOAINT
+# Spring boot app for Products